onemec/modern-city-poster/README.md

 ### Streamlit

-Easy !
+Easy!
 Run the streamlit server with `streamlit run stream.py` from the `modern-city-poster` folder and edit the configuration in the sidebar.
 You can then download your poster as a pdf or a png file.